tonybaloney/python-assembly-poc/README.md

  - How to register a module from assembly
  - How to create a method definition in assembly
  - How to write back to the Python stack using the dynamic module loader
+ - How to package a NASM/Assembly Python extension with distutils

 The simple proof-of-concept function takes 2 parameters,

 ```default